windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/services/asset.md

 }
 ```

-Now use this code to include Bootstrap Calendar every where:
+Now use this code to include `sakura.js` every where:

 ``` php
 \Flower\Script\FlowerScript::sakura('.mySakura', array('foo' => 'baz'));